MirzaLeka/youtubePage/README.md

 ### **Next Crew Production official website**

-##### We produce high quality content for youtube audience.
-We do everything mixing music to video editing and create custom wallpapers.
+##### Next Crew Production produces high quality content for youtube audience.
+We do everything from mixing music to video editing and create custom wallpapers.
 ##### Some of the tools we use:
 * ###### Sony Vegas Pro
 * ###### Adobe Photoshop